 The minute you have a child, your routine changes.
 It changes to center around them.

 It is no longer just about making your day run smoothly… but about teaching them the values of contribution, responsibility, and punctuality.
+You can't help but want to raise successful kids.

 It is about making them better people and equipping them for adulthood.
 For life.